-1. Limit Sugary Soft Drinks and Foods
+1. Limit Sugary Foods and Drinks

-2. Help Yourself to Foods That Protect Enamel
+2. Eat Foods That Protect Enamel

-Milk, cheese, and other dairy products all help protect and strengthen enamel, says Pamela L. Quinones, RDH.
-She's a past president of the American Dental Hygienists' Association.
-Choose low-fat or fat-free dairy to help keep calories down.
+Milk, cheese, and other dairy products help protect and strengthen enamel, says Pamela L. Quinones, past president of the American Dental Hygienists' Association.
+Choose low-fat or fat-free items to help keep calories down.

 3. Avoid Over-Brushing

-4. Use Fluoride to Make You Stronger
+4. Use Fluoride

 The American Dental Association (ADA) calls fluoride "nature's cavity fighter" because it strengthens your enamel and helps repair the early stages of tooth decay.

 Fluoride also makes your teeth more resistant to acids that come from foods and from bacteria in your mouth.